mikemattaUH/starter-hugo-academic/content/publication/Matta2020 sens_change/index.md

 ---
-title: 'Evaluating validity and bias for hand-calculated and automated written expression curriculum-based measurement scores'
+title: 'Five Direct Behavior Rating Multi-Item Scales: Sensitivity to the Effects of Classroom Interventions'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
-  - Sterett H. Mercer
-  - Milena A. Keller-Margulis
+  - Robert J. Volpe
+  - Amy M. Briesch
+  - Julie Sarno Owens

 # Author notes (optional)
 #author_notes:
 #  - 'Equal contribution'
 #  - 'Equal contribution'

-date: '2022'
+date: '2020'
-doi: '10.1080/0969594X.2022.2043240'
+doi: '10.1016/j.jsp.2020.05.002'

 # Schedule page publish date (NOT publication's date).
-publishDate: '2022-02-01T00:00:00Z'
+publishDate: '2020-06-23T00:00:00Z'

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;